microsoft/DeepSpeed/blogs/deepspeed-ucp/README.md

 such as ZeRO-1/2 and PP (see our technical report for a completed list of currently supported parameter patterns).
-Second, *UCP* language provides a set of common operators that facilitate the transformation of distributed checkpoints into consolidated atom checkpoints.
-At a high-level, as illustrated in Figure 3, *UCP* language is invoked when a new *Target* parallelism technique is needed or the hardware configuration changes.
+Second, *UCP* language provides a set of common operators that facilitate the transformation of distributed checkpoints into consolidated atomic checkpoints.
+At a high-level, as illustrated in Figure 3, *UCP* language is invoked when support for a new *Target* is needed or the hardware configuration changes.
 It first transforms distributed checkpoints into the *UCP* format.
 It then loads the *UCP* checkpoints based on the *Target* parallel technique and new hardware configuration.